insrcd/labyrinth-game/README.md

 ## Contribution

 If you want to contribute, please create issues or pull requests.
 Since I am doing this to learn, I'm doing a lot of things wrong.
 I've read a lot of documentation on rust and a lot of source code to try and make what I create as idiomatic as possible, but I'm going to do things differently or wrong - a lot!
 My background is mostly Java / C# and Kotlin so my mindset is heavily inspired by functional and OOP.
-All I ask for is kindness and understanding.
+All I ask for is kindness and understanding and patience from anyone who interacts with this project.
 Any suggestions are welcome!

 ## Quickstart for Development